dani-upf/IRWA-2022-u171404-u172940-u173482/README.md

 2- 'drive/Shareddrives/IR/Project/data/tweet_document_ids_map.csv' This is the dataset of the id-tweet maps.
 Given in Part 1

 3- 'drive/Shareddrives/IR/Project/data/evaluation_gt.csv'.
 Dataset of the ground-truth evaluation.
-Given in Part 2 (NEW!)
+Given in Part 2